UncleSam1966/Tailscale-Setup/README.md

 Thanks to [Will Angley's](https://willangley.org/how-i-set-up-tailscale-on-my-wifi-router/) post and [ItsAllTooMuch4Me](https://github.com/seud0nym/tch-gui-unhide) for his excelllent work on the tch-gui-unhide and other utilities, I was able to convert Will's very helpful blog to a set of scripts to automate the install, update and removal of the Tailscale application on the Technicolour routers.
 I've currently only tested this on the DJA0231 successfully.

-There are a couple of prerequisites which I've assumed are already installed, these are ca-bundle and kmod-tun.
-If they're not installed, they can be installed thusly:
+## Firmware Applicability

+For firmware 20.3.c. only.

+All other firmware have not been compiled with TUN support in the kernel, and therefore VPN tunnels cannot be created.

+## Prerequisites

+Install / update System CA Certificates either manually:

     opkg update
-    opkg install ca-bundle kmod-tun
+    opkg install ca-certificates ca-bundle

+Or by downloading and running the [update-ca-certificates](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#update-ca-certificates) script which will install the latest available certificates (and gives you the option to schedule a regular job to update them), whereas the opkg packages may not contain the latest certificates.

+## Installation of TailScale

-Thereafter, just download the three scripts onto the root directory of the Technicolour device and run the install script.
+Just download the three scripts onto the /root directory of the Technicolour device and run the     tailscale-install script.
 You will be prompted for a device alias that will chow up in your tailscale machines portal.

 At the end of the install you will be prompted to visit a link presented by the tailscale application to authorise the device in your tailscale [admin console](https://login.tailscale.com/admin/machines).